meteor/meteor/source/api/passwords.md

 By default, an email address is added with `{ verified: false }`.
-Use [`Accounts.sendVerificationEmail`](#Accounts-sendVerificationEmail) to send an email with a link the user can use verify their email address.
+Use [`Accounts.sendVerificationEmail`](#Accounts-sendVerificationEmail) to send an email with a link the user can use to verify their email address.

 {% apibox "Accounts.removeEmail" %}